 - Axiom Global Solutions Private Limited a Singapore Company

-Unless specified otherwise in this Privacy Notice, Axiom is the controller of your Personal Data which means that Axiom decides why and how your Personal Data is Processed.
-Unless otherwise stated the Axiom entity you are engaging with will be the controller of your data.
-Axiom Global Inc. is the controller and responsible for this website.
+Unless specified otherwise in this Privacy Notice, Axiom is the Data Controller of your Personal Data which means that Axiom decides why and how your Personal Data is Processed.
+Unless otherwise stated the Axiom entity you are engaging with will be the Data Controller of your data.
+Axiom Global Inc. is the Data Controller and responsible for this website.

 Data Privacy Office